jollyjerr/jollyjerr/posts/cpp-proj.md

 git submodule add https://github.com/glfw/glfw.git libs/glfw
 ```

 Now you can use CMake to handle linking and building your external library.
+I'm using [glfw](https://www.glfw.org/) as an example here.

 ```txt
 # Add this to CMakeLists.txt